 If your specialist feels that treatment would help you, there are many different options.
 Some treatments are applied directly to affected areas of your skin (topical treatment), such as creams, lotions or ointments, light therapy or radiotherapy.
 Other treatment affects your whole body (systemic treatment), such as immunotherapy (drugs that use your own immune system to help your body get rid of lymphoma cells), steroids, chemotherapy or, rarely, a stem cell transplant.
 If you have skin lymphoma affecting a single area of skin, you might have surgery to remove it.
 The treatment you need depends on the type of skin lymphoma you have and on how much of your body is affected.

 If you have been diagnosed with skin lymphoma, you can find more detail on the treatment you might have on our pages about specific skin lymphomas:

 - cutaneous T-cell lymphomas (CTCLs), including mycosis fungoides and Sézary syndrome

 What happens if it isn’t lymphoma after all?

-Sometimes your MDT will have discussed the possibility of a skin lymphoma diagnosis with you and you might have readied yourself to hear that you have a cancerous condition.
-After monitoring your condition and carrying out tests, they may diagnose a benign (non-cancerous) skin condition instead.
+Your specialist might have discussed the possibility of a skin lymphoma with you and you might have prepared yourself to be diagnosed with a type of cancer.
+After monitoring your skin and carrying out tests, your specialist may find that you actually have a benign (non-cancerous) skin condition.

-Although you might expect to be pleased with this news, you might find it emotionally difficult to deal with.
-If you have difficulty coming to terms with your diagnosis, talk to your doctor or specialist nurse.
-They have helped people in your situation before and are able to explain what happens next.
+Although you might expect to be pleased with this news, some people find it emotionally difficult to cope with.
+If you find it hard coming to terms with your diagnosis, talk to your doctor or specialist nurse.
+They have helped people in your situation before and can explain what happens next.

-Whether or not you have a skin lymphoma, you are probably trying to cope with symptoms and may be struggling with the appearance of your skin.
-You might want to contact a specialist organisation working with people affected by visible skin conditions.
+Whether or not you have a skin lymphoma, you may be struggling to cope with symptoms or changes in the appearance of your skin.
+You might find it helpful to contact a specialist organisation working with people affected by visible skin conditions.